KaiHe-better/KaiHe-better.github.io/_pages/about.md

 # 🔥 News

-- *2025.08*: &nbsp;🎉🎉 Our paper on Slide-level Question Answering is accepted by :red_circle: Nature Cancer.
+- *2025.08*: &nbsp;🎉🎉 Our paper on Slide-level Question Answering is accepted by Nature Cancer.
 Congrats to [Dr. Gao](https://scholar.google.com.hk/citations?user=CeP6dkcAAAAJ&hl).
 - *2025.07*: &nbsp;🎉🎉 Our paper on LLM-Generated Text Detection is accepted by EMNLP.
 - *2025.07*: &nbsp;🎉🎉 Our paper on Personalized Clinical Prediction is accepted Information Fusion (IF 14.8).
 Congrats to [Dr. Wu](https://scholar.google.com.hk/citations?user=bZOcwEYAAAAJ&hl).
 - *2025.07*: &nbsp;🎉🎉 Our paper on Multi-center Anatomical Detection is accepted Information Fusion (IF 14.8).
 Congrats to [Dr. Gao].